NotionX/react-notion-x/contributing.md

 pnpm i
 ```

-This will install dependencies and link all of the local packages together using `pnpm workspaces`.
+This will install dependencies and link all of the local packages together using [pnpm workspaces](https://pnpm.io/workspaces).
 This includes the example projects which point to the local version of your packages.
+When publishing, `"foo": "workspace:*"` will be transformed to point to the current version.

 ### Running development tasks
 With development tasks, each package will be compiled into their respective `build` folders.
 Because they run `tsup --watch`, every time you make a change to one of the packages, the build will be updated automatically as long as this command is running.